-Visit Treatment Arm 1 N (%) 1 Treatment Arm 2 N (%) 1 Difference 2
+Visit Minocycline N (%) Placebo N (%) Difference

-Month 12 x (x%) x (x%) X
+Month 12 x (x%) x (x%) х

-Month 24 x (x%) x (x%) X
+Month 24 x (x%) x (x%) Х

-1 Denominators are the number of participants in the safety population in each treatment arm and overall.
+Denominators are the number of participants in the safety population in each treatment arm and overall with data at the given visit.
 Percentages are rounded to the nearest whole number.